SystemsApproach/aether-onramp/README.md

 two services, respectively  (plus new `atomic-runtime` pods in the `kube-system` name space).

+> TODO: Need to find a clean way to deal with ROC models and
+> Monitoring resources (that will also work with Fleet).
+Might also
+> make sense to combine the two subsystems into a single target
+> (e.g., "make amp").

 ### Bring Up SD-Core

 We are now ready to bring up the 5G version of the SD-Core: